 George was still living at home in 1891 at Holgate Crescent, York & he was now working as a banker’s clerk for Beckett's Bank.
 There were 2 younger sisters at home & also grandmother Margaret Gaudie (81).

-George married Mary Winifred Eddison on June 1st 1898 at the Parish Church Headingley, Leeds, Yorks.
+George married Mary Winifred Eddison on June 1st 1898 at St Michael's Church, Headingley, Leeds, Yorks.
 Witnesses at the wedding were J Eddison, Maud Eddison & WG Stephenson.
 George was a bank cashier of York & Mary was a spinster of Headingley.
+Mary wore a dress of white satin trimmed with Honiton lace & her 3 bridesmaids - her sister Maud, & George's sisters Bertha & Muriel - were dressed in white & gold & wore gold cut bracelets, a gift from the groom.
+The couple honeymooned in London & Norway.
 Mary was born August 10th, 1876 & christened on August 22nd, 1876 at St George’s, Leeds, the daughter of Mary Best & John Eddison, a land surveyor.
 Mary had been born at 2 Osborne Terrace & her christening record shows that she was baptized as Winifred, but had taken her mother’s name later in life.

 In 1901 George & Mary were living at 6 Cambridge Crescent, Harrogate & George had become a bank manager by this time.
 They had a 2 year old son George Eric B & a daughter Winifred M B who was just one week old at the time of the census.
 In the household there was also a monthly sick nurse, a domestic nurse, a cook & a housemaid.